TaliaferroLab/LABRAT/README.md

 When given to LABRAT, these gff annotation files must **not** be compressed.

+## Library types

+LABRAT accepts high-throughput RNA sequencing data of two types: RNAseq and 3 prime end sequencing.
+3 prime end sequencing is very informative for the study of alternative polyadenylation since the majority of reads are relatively easily assignable to the usage of one particular polyadenylation site.
+This may lead to more accurate quantification of polyadenylation site usage.
+However, the majority of publicly available data is of the RNAseq variety.

+LABRAT uses a parameter `--librarytype` parameter to distinguish between these two possibilities.
+The possible values for this parameter are `RNAseq` and `3pseq`.
+If the value is `RNAseq`, the last two exons of every valid transcript are quantified, and the quantifications used for further calculation of 𝜓 are the length-normalized TPM values.
+Gene-level expression thresholds are set at 5 TPM.

+If the value is `3pseq`, then only the last 300 nt of each transcript are quantified (this is due to the average insert length of many 3' end libraries being 150-300 nt), and the quantifications used for further calculation of 𝜓 are read count values (since length normalization of 3' end data is not necessary or wanted).
+Gene-level expression thresholds are set at 100 counts.

 ## Running LABRAT

 Running LABRAT consists of three steps:</br>